J-lewen/erp/content.en/docs/table-of-contents/training/part_7.md

 **Stage 1: Preparing your data for ICA artifact correction**

 So you've decided to go ahead with ICA.
 The first thing you need to do is clean you data.
 This is because (assuming you're using your whole dataset for ICA training) you need to help the algorithm to successfully identify blinks as opposed to other sources of noise.
 Importantly, the number of independent components is (by necessity) always equal to the number of channels in your dataset.
 Because of this, you don't want a 20 second coughing fit that your participant had half way through the session to 'take up' 15-odd components.
+There are two main approaches to preparing your data for ICA.
+One is to create a full new dataset on which to run ICA and then transfer the ICA weights into your original dataset.
+The second is to prepare your existing dataset for ICA, and simply run it on that.
+The latter is outlined in the video below, whilst I show you how to do the former in the last video in this series.

 {{% expand "IMPORTANT: do you care about response accuracy?" %}}
 Depending on your paradigm you may want to exclude incorrect response trials.
 If you're lucky, you've programmed this such that your EEG data contains response triggers.
 If not, you may need to import accuracy from the experimental output file.
 In this instance, either import this information prior to data cleaning, or be careful not to cut trails during data cleaning, as this will result in a mismatch between your experimental file and EEG data.{{% /expand %}}